canonical/snapd/cmd/snap-confine/snap-confine.rst

 SYNOPSIS
 ========

-	snap-confine SECURITY_TAG COMMAND [...ARGUMENTS]
+	snap-confine [--classic] [--base BASE] SECURITY_TAG COMMAND [...ARGUMENTS]

 DESCRIPTION
 ===========

-The `snap-confine` is a program used internally by `snapd` to construct a confined execution environment for snap applications.
+The `snap-confine` is a program used internally by `snapd` to construct the execution environment for snap applications.

 OPTIONS
 =======

-The `snap-confine` program does not support any options.
+The `snap-confine` program accepts two options:

+    `--classic` requests the so-called _classic_ _confinement_ in which applications are not confined at all (like in classic systems, hence the name).
+This disables disables the use of a dedicated, per-snap mount namespace.
+The `snapd` service generates permissive apparmor and seccomp profiles that allow everything.

+    `--base BASE` directs snap-confine to use the given base snap as the root filesystem.
+If omitted it defaults to the `core` snap.
+This is derived from snap meta-data by `snapd` when starting the application process.

 FEATURES
 ========